Druze in Israel: History in the Levant

 Historically the relationship between the Druze and Muslims has been characterized by intense persecution.
 The Druze faith is often classified as a branch of Isma'ili.
-Even though the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
+Although the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
 The Druze have frequently experienced persecution by different Muslim regimes such as the Shia Fatimid Caliphate, Sunni Ottoman Empire, and Egypt Eyalet.
 The persecution of the Druze included massacres, demolishing Druze prayer houses and holy places and forced conversion to Islam.
-Those were no ordinary killings in the Druze's narrative, they were meant to eradicate the whole community according to the Druze narrative.
+Those were no ordinary killings: they were meant to eradicate the entire community according to the Druze narrative.

-The relationship between the Druze and Jews has been controversial, Anti-Jewish (antisemitic) bias material is contained in the Druze literature such as the Epistles of Wisdom; for example, in an epistle ascribed to one of the founders of Druzism, Baha al-Din al-Muqtana, probably written sometime between AD 1027 and AD 1042, accused Jews of killing the sacred prophets.
+Historically, there have been conflicts in the relationship between the Druze and Jews.
+Anti-Jewish (antisemitic) bias is manifest in the Druze literature such as the Epistles of Wisdom; for example, in an epistle ascribed to one of the founders of Druzism, Baha al-Din al-Muqtana, probably written sometime between AD 1027 and AD 1042, accused Jews of killing the sacred prophets.
 On the other hand, Benjamin of Tudela, a Jewish traveler from the 12th century, pointed out that the Druze maintained good commercial relations with the Jews nearby, and, according to him, this was because the Druze liked the Jewish people.
-Yet, the Jews and Druze lived isolated from each other, except in few mixed towns such as Deir al-Qamar and Peki'in.
+Yet, the Jews and Druze lived isolated from each other, except in a few mixed towns such as Deir al-Qamar and Peki'in.

-Conflict between Druze and Jews occurs during the Druze power struggle in Mount Lebanon, Jewish settlements of Galilee such as Safad and Tiberias were destroyed by the Druze in 1660.
+Conflict between Druze and Jews occurred during 17th century Druze power struggle in Mount Lebanon, and Druze destruction of Jewish settlements of Galilee such as the 1660 destruction of Safed and the 1660 destruction of Tiberias.
+The 1834 looting of Safed was a month-long attack on the Jewish community of Safed in the Sidon Eyalet of the Ottoman Empire by Arabs and Druze during the Peasants' revolt in Palestine.
+It began on Sunday, June 15 (7 Sivan), the day after the Jewish holiday of Shavuot, and lasted for 33 days.
+It has been described as a spontaneous attack on a defenseless population during the armed uprising against the rule of Ibrahim Pasha of Egypt, the Ottoman governor.
+The event took place during a power vacuum while Ibrahim Pasha was fighting to quell the wider revolt in Jerusalem.

 During the Druze revolt against the rule of Ibrahim Pasha of Egypt, the Jewish community in Safad was attacked by Druze rebels in early July 1838.
 The violence against the Jews included plundering their homes and desecrating their synagogues.

+Druze in Israel live in Mount Carmel, south of Haifa, and in Galilee.
+The Druze settlement on Mount Carmel is relatively recent, although the precise timeline remains uncertain.
+Scholars acknowledge one tradition suggesting they settled at Isfiya, following the downfall of the Lebanon-centered House Ma'an.
+Daliyat al-Karmel's populace comprised refugees from Aleppo who arrived during the early 19th century.